adammakuchowski/beauty-studio-web/README.md

 ## TODO

-Componenet About Me
+Componenet About Me. \
-Componenet My Offer
+Componenet My Offer. \
-Clients notifications by email
+Clients notifications by email. \
-Foot with social media
+Foot with social media. \
-Describe in the README file rest customize components texts
+Describe in the README file rest customize components texts. \